cyberfly5/aws-bootcamp-cruddur-2023/journal/week2.md

 ## HoneyComb

-Login to ui.honeycomb.io and create and account and an environment
+Login to ui.honeycomb.io to create an account and an environment

 Then grab the API key from your honeycomb account and set Env Vars below: